rpcope1/Hantek6022API/README.md

 (Also, the provided DLLs that access the scope belong to Hantek, not me.
 They are provided simply for ease of access and are probably NOT covered by the GPL!)

-Note To Self:
-The version here isn't completed, but I have a local version with everything implemented.

 Note to whomever may be using this:
 I've noticed that while you have more control here, this sometimes runs a little slower than with the included scope program.
 I need to figure how to speed up access.
 Part of the problem, I suspect, is crappy drivers, and crappy firmware (you get what